lulav/LRS_Documentation/docs_tutorials/soft_landing/soft_landing.md

 The `simulation_dynamics_controller` launch the dynamics with the controller and `simulation_dynamics` launch only the dynamics.
 Select the launch file by pressing ```Enter``` button and wait for the output in the terminal.
-If the simulation ran perfectly you can run the simlulation in the cloud.
+If the simulation ran perfectly you can run the simulation in the cloud.

 ### Run a Test Simulation in The Web with CITROS
-Befor uploading the simulation to the cloud check that the parameter file, `default_param_setup.json`  in `.CITROS/parameter_setups` folder is set as you wish and saved.
+Before uploading the simulation to the cloud check that the parameter file, `default_param_setup.json`  in `.CITROS/parameter_setups` folder is set as you wish and saved.
 That you have build and sourced the project.
 And you have sync the project settings with CITROS server (CITROS commit , CITROS push).